czbiohub/covidtracker_notes/submission_rejection/README.md

 ### Where on the genome the frameshifts tend to appear

 The rationale behind flagging frameshifts as potential errors is that frameshifts are usually detrimental becuase they change the amino acid sequences.
-However in general, COVID (and all organisms) has some amount of tolerance to that.
+However, in general, SARS-CoV-2 (and all organisms) has some amount of tolerance to that.
 For example, some genes are not that critical, for example ORF8 can tolerate a large amount of deletion [REF](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7577707/)), frameshifts near the end of genes matters less, and if there is more than one viral genotype in a host, their proteins can compensate for each other.

 Below are frameshift positions we saw in more than 10 sample genomes.
 These numbers carry the caveat that we often sequenced outbreak samples that have identical or highly related genomes and are likely to share the same frameshifts.